FRC-Utilities/QDriverStation/README.md

 ### License

 This project is licensed under the MIT license.
-See the COPYING file for more information.
+See the LICENSE file for more information.